medibloc/panacea-core/.gitbook/4-validators/4-cosmovisor.md

 cosmovisor supports chain upgrades automatically.
 This requires some preliminary work.

-You need to create a path in cosmovisor's home path to store the binary to be upgraded.
+You need to create a directory for the binary to be upgraded.

 ```shell
 # Generally, [upgrade-version] refers to the 'Name' value set in the SoftwareUpgradeProposal.